thirihsumyataung/Giphy-Generator-App/README.md

 ### https://thirihsumyataung.github.io/Giphy-Generator-App/

+Notes:
-Notes: Pagination Component is not working when I deployed this app, that is why I didn't use that component but it worked well on localhost.
+        Pagination Component is not working when I deployed this app, that is why I didn't use that component but it does work well on localhost.

 ### `Beginner Warning...`